 Martine van der Does

 Martine is academically involved as a lecturer at Delft University in the Netherlands and Fordham University in New York.
-For the past years as the Course Director she runs the prestigious International Diploma in Humanitarian Assistance (IDHA) course annually in Geneva and Amman.
-Martine holds a Master of Science Degree in Architecture from Delft University of Technology and a Masters of Arts Degree in International Humanitarian Action of Fordham University.
+In the past years she also ran the prestigious International Diploma in Humanitarian Assistance (IDHA) as a Course Director in Geneva.
+Martine holds a Master of Science Degree in Architecture from Delft University of Technology and a Masters of Arts Degree in International Humanitarian Action from Fordham University.
 In her time off she is an active cyclist and runner and enjoys ultraraces.